conmaol/maglocunus/d/data_models.md

 Relational databases are based around tables of data and thus the process of materialising a conceptual data model for implementation in a SQL database can be termed ‘tabularisation’.

-We can explify the tabularisation process by starting from the previous ER diagram representing the conceptual data model:
+We can exemplify the tabularisation process by starting from the previous ER diagram representing the conceptual data model:

 ```mermaid
 erDiagram